gthomas0/RestaurantReservation/README.md

 # Restaurant Reservation Application
+This Restaurant Reservation project is meant to be an API that would support a service that would allow restaurants to post schedules for customers to be able to set up reservations.
+This app would allow customers to make a reservation to different restaurants, or even just query for what the schedules are for the restaurants.
+All the restaurants in the sample data are local to where I am personally.
 ### Dependencies
 In order for this application to run, some dependencies need to be installed.
   * **Docker** This is the best way to run the application